Vendor Management

 Vendor Connection Form |

 A drop-down to select the form that a Vendor Rep must complete before initiating a session with the authorized applications.
-Read the Vendor Connection Form section of the Settings document for System Admins for more information. |
+Read the Custom Forms documentation. |

 Disable inactive vendor reps after _ days | A rule to disable access to Vendor Reps that do not log in to your applications in a specific number of days. |